Crazyhead90/Kali_template/readme/README.md

 If you want to install and/or update everything, simply do the following:
 ```
-sudo ./ptf
+./ptf
-use manual_modules/install_update_all
-yes
 use modules/install_update_all
 yes
 ```

 This will install all of the tools inside of PTF.
 If they are already installed, this will iterate through and update everything for you automatically.

 You can also individually install each module, then use the  use modules/update_installed which will only update what you've previously installed.

 For example:

 ```
-sudo ./ptf
+./ptf
 use modules/update_installed
 ```